Fair Supervised Learning Through Constraints on Smooth Nonconvex Unfairness-Measure Surrogates: Background on Unfairness Measures

 For each value $s \in \{0,1\}$, the probability of a positive prediction over group $s$ can be estimated as

+where $N_s := \sum_{i \in [N]} \mathbf{1} \{s_i = s\}$.
 However, since the indicator function is discontinuous, it cannot be used directly to formulate an optimization problem that is to be solved using an algorithm for continuous optimization \cite{woodworth2017learning}.
 Thus, as is common in the literature, let us suppose that for all $i \in [N]$ one approximates

-Here, $t(x_i,s_i,w)$ represents the distance-to-threshold function for data point $i \in [N]$ and $\phi : \mathbb{R} \to \mathbb{R}$ aims to approximate the step function from 0 to 1 (at the origin).
-Various such approximations have been explored in the literature for approximating fairness measures and other purposes as well.
+Here, $t(x_i,s_i,w)$ represents the distance-to-threshold function for data point $i \in [N]$ and $\phi : \mathbb{R} \to \mathbb{R}$ approximates the step function from 0 to 1 (at the origin).
+Various such approximations have been explored for approximating fairness measures and other purposes as well.
 To list a few, we mention the linear function $\phi(t) = t$ \cite{zafar2017fairconst}, the max function $\phi(t) = \max\{t,0\}$ \cite{wu2019convexity}, the sigmoid function $\phi(t) = \sigma(t) := (1 + e^{-t})^{-1}$ \cite{bendekgey2021scalable}, and the hyperbolic tangent function $\phi(t) = \tanh(t)$.
-For our purposes in the next section, we focus on the sigmoid function and another approximation---based on a smoothing function that is common in the optimization literature---for use in the optimization problem formulations that we propose for prediction model training.
+We focus on the sigmoid function and another approximation---based on a smoothing function that is common in the optimization literature---for use in the formulations that we propose for prediction model training.

 A question that arises in the use of a surrogate to approximate a step function is how large discrepancies can be once the model is trained.
-The following theorem, derived from Yao et al.~\cite{yao2023understanding}, establishes a revealing bound on such discrepancies \emph{when the codomain of $\phi$ is the unit interval and the shifted function $\phi-\tfrac12$ is symmetric about the origin}; a proof is given in Appendix A to account for minor changes in the properties of $\phi$ as compared to~\cite{yao2023understanding}.
-It is important to note that while the corresponding theorem from \cite{yao2023understanding} refers to bounds on absolute values of differences of empirical estimates of probabilities, the numerical studies in that paper involve the use of regularization for model training, meaning that such tight constraints were not necessarily satisfied in practice.
-This further motivates a unique feature of our work in this paper, which shows that by enforcing hard constraints we can meet the useful bounds stated in this theorem.
+The following theorem, derived from~\cite{yao2023understanding}, establishes a revealing bound on such discrepancies \emph{when the codomain of $\phi$ is the unit interval and the shifted function $\phi-\tfrac12$ is symmetric about the origin}; a proof is given in Appendix A to account for minor changes in the properties of $\phi$ as compared to~\cite{yao2023understanding}.
+It is important to note that while the corresponding theorem from \cite{yao2023understanding} refers to bounds on absolute values of differences of empirical estimates of probabilities, the numerical studies in that paper involve regularization for model training, meaning that such constraints were not necessarily satisfied in practice.
+This further motivates a unique feature of our work, which shows that by enforcing hard constraints we can meet the useful bounds stated in this theorem.